laderast/BMI535slides/06_HBase.md

 ## Your turn

-Add the following data into your own `laderast:Transcript` table:
+Add the above data into your own `userid:Transcript` table.

+Confirm that your load works with `scan`.

+## Load from the command line

 In bash (you can use `exit` to get out of `hbase shell`):